Once upon a time (18months ago) I made one small decorating change that set off a cascade of unexpected changes.

 I chose this particular backsplash for two reasons, I love it and it incorporates the warm tones that are present in my countertops and wall paint as well as cool tones that are so popular right now.
 Every decade or so the trend switches from warm to cool and back again, this way I am covered either way.

 The makeover is complete and I love it.
-No actual construction, no new countertops, or new appliances, just a fresh coat of paint, glass hardware, new lighting and a 12 sq ft backsplash change out.
+No actual construction, no new countertops, or new appliances (except the dishwasher), just a fresh coat of paint, glass hardware, new lighting and a 12 sq ft backsplash change out.
 More than I anticipated but the results are just what I pictured in my (crazy, fickle) head.

 A little side by side: what do you think?
 Please tell me in the comments…but only if you love it.
 I don’t take criticism very well. ~ The End